 - Scholarships - based primarily on outstanding academic merit (80% or greater) or excellence in a specific subject or group of subjects

-Recipients of awards and funding may have their information (including details such as recipient name and program, award value, etc.) shared with donors, sponsors, agencies and institutional administrative staff for stewardship, recognition and statistical purposes.
-Should you have any questions about this, please contact the Assistant Director, Graduate Financial Aid & Awards.
+Recipients of awards and funding may have their information (including details such as recipient name, academic program, award value, etc.) shared with donors, sponsors, agencies and institutional administrative staff for stewardship, recognition and statistical purposes.
+Please note that through the name/eligibility of the award, recipient demographic information may be identified.
+Should you have any questions about this, please contact the Associate Director, Graduate Financial Aid & Awards.